polkadot-fellows/RFCs/text/0160-pub-sub-mechanism.md

 At the same time, this RFC represents an initial design.
 Additional use cases, optimal configurations, limitations, and alternative patterns are expected to emerge as the mechanism is adopted and tested in practice.

 Future RFCs may refine the API surface, extend child-trie handling, introduce additional safeguards or ergonomics, storage management,  optimize proof generation and processing, or specialize the mechanism for particular use cases.
+Future RFCs may refine the API surface, extend child-trie handling, introduce additional safeguards or ergonomics, storage management, optimize proof generation and processing, or specialize the mechanism for particular use cases.